AIeL Open Lab this Wednesday, March 6

 If you have any additional questions, contact Becky Parton, dean of LLCC Academic Innovation and eLearning, at 217-786-2351.

-View the 20-Minute Mentor presentation and access the transcript, handouts and supplemental instruction material at https://mondaymorningmentors.com.
-NOTE: You will need to enter the following password to view this week’s program: feedback53
+NOTE: You will need to enter the following password in order to view this week’s program: interaction21.

 Access to the programs in the Monday Morning Mentor series is restricted to members of the subscribing institution.
 Any unauthorized use or access, including sharing access with faculty and staff not affiliated with the subscribing institution, is prohibited.